pzierahn/chatbot_app/README.md

 - **Professionals**: Extract pivotal information from an array of business documents, including reports, proposals, and industry-specific texts.

-By leveraging OpenAI's language model, Chatbot enhances the process of extracting useful insights from PDF files and the web, facilitating a more straightforward access to information.
-It represents a practical tool for individuals and organizations aiming to streamline their information retrieval processes.

 ## Demo video

 The [demo video](https://youtu.be/e8Glsvh2dHo) shows the basic functionality of the app: